Vilodya/Vilodya/README.md

 This is my personal and learning Github

 ### About me
-- 🔭 I’m currently working at home
+- 🔭 I’m currently working at Uchet.kz
-- 🌱 I’m currently learning JavaScript, Vite, SASS, Tailwind & VueJs 3
+- 🌱 I’m currently learning Vue & Nuxt 3
 - 📫 My LinkedIN is www.linkedin.com/in/vladimir--denisov